Recognising the Symptoms of Varicose Veins: When to Seek Help

 Tatler Beauty & Cosmetic Surgery Guide

-Helping you find effective professional treatment of varicose veins,
+Helping you find effective professional treatment of varicose veins, spider veins and associated cosmetic problems.

 ‘The definitive online lifestyle guide for anyone wanting to find the best of everything’ Tatler Address book features the very best UK beauty and cosmetic surgeons.
 Mr Michael Gaunt, internationally renowned vascular surgeon, is featured for the third consecutive year.